Game Boy Color Assembly Guide | Boxy Pixel

 Caution!
 Ensure plastic power switch is lined up.
 Also ensure battery and wires are out of the way before bringing down the rear housing.

-Turn over and confirm that everything functions, then test:
+Turn over the unit and confirm that everything functions by testing

 1. Sound